-When it comes to mistreatment of people in Champaign-Urbana nursing homes, Rosenfeld Injury Lawyers LLC is committed to holding negligent facilities fully accountable for their negligence.
-Our law firm only represents injured parties exclusively-- meaning we have your interests first and foremost.Senior Living in Champaign, Illinois
+When it comes to mistreatment of people in Champaign-Urbana nursing centers, Rosenfeld Injury Lawyers LLC is committed to holding negligent facilities fully accountable for their negligence.
+Our law firm only represents injured parties exclusively – meaning we have your interests first and foremost.Senior Living in Champaign, Illinois

-Young people represent such a large portion of Champaign’s population that the senior demographic is often understated.
-Over 9,000 seniors aged 60 years or older reside in Champaign and there are four nursing facilities within the city’s limits available to meet the needs of those requiring assisted living.
-Seniors also have access to programs through the Hays Recreation Center, and Douglass Annex which are extensions of the city’s park district.
+Young people represent such a large portion of Champaign's population that the senior demographic is often understated.
+Over 9,000 seniors aged 60 years or older reside in the city, and there are four nursing facilities within the city's limits available to meet the needs of those requiring assisted living.
+Seniors also have access to programs through the Hays Recreation Center, and Douglass Annex, which are extensions of the city's park district.

-Should your loved one require regular care, it is important to conduct a thorough investigation of the facilities you are considering prior to making a decision.
-Illinois has seen a rise in the number of nursing home abuse lawsuits over the last ten years and this is primarily because for-profit corporations are beginning to enter the nursing care market and these companies often cut corners in order to increase their margins.
+Should your loved one require regular care, it is crucial to conduct a thorough investigation of the facilities you are considering before making a decision.
+Illinois has seen a rise in the number of nursing center abuse lawsuits over the last ten years, and this is primarily because for-profit corporations are beginning to enter the nursing care market, and these companies often cut corners to increase their margins.

-As Champaign nursing home attorneys, we feel it is our obligation to provide as much information possible about the prominent nursing facilities in your area so that you can avoid placing your loved ones in a harmful environment.
-Following are the most notable homes in Champaign and their latest medicare.gov ratings as well as information pertaining to complaints filed and fines assessed against each facility.Heartland of Champaign
+As Champaign County nursing home lawyers, we feel we must provide as much information possible about the prominent long-term care facilities in your area so that you can avoid placing your loved ones in a harmful environment.

 309 East Springfield